Sue, Megan, Samantha, Amanda W, Amanda L, Molly and Haleh

 Amanda Waldock graduated from the University of Sydney with her Masters of Physiotherapy in 2014 following the completion of her Bachelor of Health Sciences in 2012 also from the University of Sydney.
 She spent the first few years of her career working in public and private hospitals in Sydney.
 In 2017 she moved to Brisbane and commenced working at the Royal Brisbane and Women’s Hospital.
 It was here that Amanda started to work in Women’s Health Physiotherapy after completing her training with the Women’s Health Training Associates.
 She has recently returned from the UK where she was working at The Chelsea and Westminster Hospital within the Pelvic Health Team.
 Amanda has completed training in many areas relating to Women’s Health including the WHTA 5 day introduction to women’s health, Stress urinary incontinence and Prolapse management, The Female Athlete with Antony Lo, Visceral Mobilisation Level 1 and POGP Pregnancy related Physiotherapy assessment and management of musculoskeletal conditions (lumbar spine and pelvis).
 Amanda has had experience seeing women in a hospital setting post-delivery and gynaecological surgery and completed a Carolyn Vandyken course on utilising screening questionnaires for persistent pelvic pain in 2020.
 She has also had experience running exercise classes and education classes for antenatal and postnatal women.
 Amanda is currently on maternity leave enjoying her beautiful baby boy.

 Amanda Lee graduated in 2008 with a Bachelor of Physiotherapy from La Trobe University, Victoria.
 After several years of working in busy Melbourne private practices, she decided to follow up on her passion for women’s and pelvic health, completing the Postgraduate Certificate in Physiotherapy for the Pelvic Floor from The University of Melbourne, and then working with Sue Croft Physio.
 She has also completed courses with the Women’s Health Training Associates.
 She is currently on the Victorian branch of the Australian Physiotherapy Association’s Womens’, Mens’ and Pelvic Health Committee.
 Amanda’s other passion is exercise rehabilitation.
 She is a certified Pilates Mat work Instructor through the APPI (The Australian Physiotherapy & Pilates Institute), and has also completed their Ante and Postnatal Courses.
-Amanda is currently completing a Yoga teacher training course, which she is integrating into the Pain Relaxation class which she conducts on a Monday evening at 6.15pm via Telehealth.
+Amanda is also a Yoga teacher, which she integrates into the pain relaxation Yin Yoga class which she conducts on a Monday evening at 7pm via live video link.
 Amanda feels that working in musculoskeletal, sports and pelvic health physiotherapy practices in both Melbourne and Brisbane over the last 12+ years has really helped to consolidate her skills as a physiotherapist today, and she truly enjoys helping people from all walks of life.
 Outside of work Amanda enjoys spending time in nature with her family.
 Amanda conducts our Telehealth sessions once a week helping bring pelvic health physiotherapy to regional and rural Queensland.